jeonghanlee/epicsarchiverap-env/docs/technicaldocs/README.rocky8.md

 # Archiver Appliance for ONLY Rocky 8

-This is the Rocky 8.4 (Green Obsidian) specific installation guide.
-Technically, CentOS8 is the same one, but some make rules are not supported.
-Please use Debian 11 or Rocky 8.
+This guide describes the Rocky Linux 8 configuration.
+The package list is a first-pass port using JDK 21; a complete Rocky installation is not covered by the recorded Debian verification.

 ## Init